 - Those with outstanding tax liabilities, may be eligible to receive support with their tax affairs through HMRC’s Time To Pay service.
 Call HMRC on 0800 0159 559

-The rate of VAT for most aspects of hospitality and tourism will be reduced from the prevailing rate of 20% to just 5% for a six-month period to help boost this area of the economy.
+The rate of VAT for most aspects of hospitality and tourism has been reduced from the prevailing rate of 20% to just 5%.
 The reduced rate of VAT will apply to:

 - supplies of food and non-alcoholic drinks from restaurants, pubs, bars, cafés and similar premises across the UK